Our staff specialise in dementia care and we are a registered care service that scored the highest possible grading at recent inspection.

 So when can you start?

-First, you need to be referred.
-You can do this if you are a carer, or individual wishing to join, or it can be arranged by social services, health professional’s or families on your behalf.
-Call Social Care Direct Tel: 0131 200 2324.
-Once we receive the referral, we will contact you and arrange a visit.
+We are now accepting self referrals.
+Please use this form to contact us directly to make a referral.
+You can do this if you are a carer, or individual wishing to join.
+Or it can be arranged by social services, health professionals or families on your behalf.